Updated: Feb 13

 Day 3: Roman Sights

 Rome is larger than life, and the sheer history is both educational and entertaining all at once.
 Must see sights include the Roman Colosseum, The Pantheon, the Trevi Fountain, and the Roman Forum.
 You may have seen these things pictured online or in movies, but you've never seen them until you're standing face-to-face with them.
 I was blown away by just how big everything is.
 Realizing the feats the ancient Romans had to go through to build these things leaves you breathless.
+The colosseum and the forum require tickets for entry, and you can book them online here.

 Day 4: Day Trip to Pompeii

 If you think you're prepared to visit Pompeii, you probably aren't.
 The feeling is somber as you imagine the horror that happened when Mount Vesuvius erupted.
 You'll see the casts of people squirming in fear seconds before they die.
 It is an eye-opener that will haunt your thoughts for years to come.
 Still, it's the best way to go back in time and experience the way life used to be in ancient Italy, so you should definitely visit it.
+If you're coming from Rome, click here to book a day trip.

 Day 5 and 6: Florence